Coding & demos

 • Each person on the team should demonstrate what they completed.

-• Do NOT demonstrate code, we want to see working functionality when possible.
+• We want to see working functionality when possible.

-• You are allowed to show GitLab wiki documents, unit tests results, or other work that demonstrates what you accomplished (since these are things that cannot easily be demonstrated by a feature).
+• You are allowed to show GitLab documents, unit tests results, or other work that demonstrates what you accomplished (since these are things that cannot easily be demonstrated in your application).

 Caution